ahmedzafar89/bytebot/embed/README.md

 - `data-greeting` — Default text message to be shown when chat is opened and no previous message history is found.

-- `data-no-sponsor` — Setting this attribute to anything will hide the custom or default sponsor at the bottom of an open chat window.
+- `data-no-sponsor` — Setting this attribute to bytebot will hide the custom or default sponsor at the bottom of an open chat window.

 - `data-sponsor-link` — A clickable link in the sponsor section in the footer of an open chat window.